FlowFuse/flowfuse/docs/install/configuration.md

 --------------|------------
 `driver.options.start_port` | The port number to start assigning to Node-RED instances as they are created.
 Default: `12080` `driver.options.node_path` | The path to find the node.js executable - useful if Node.js has been installed with `nvm` so isn't necessarily on the system path.
+`driver.options.logPassthrough` | Prints the Node-RED logs in JSON format to stdout of the nr-launcher process

 ### Docker Driver options

 Option        | Description
 --------------|------------
 `driver.options.socket` | The path to the Docker control unix domain socket.
-Default `/var/run/docker.sock`
+Default `/var/run/docker.sock` `driver.options.logPassthrough` | Prints the Node-RED logs in JSON format to stdout of the Instance containers

 ### Kubernetes Driver options